-Like other forms of promotion, the FDA governs Pfizer's use of the Internet and social media to promote its products.
-This includes PfizerPro, product websites and Facebook, as well as banner and other Internet advertisements, such as sponsored search (or search-engine marketing).
+Like other forms of promotion, the FDA governs Pfizer's use of the Internet, social media, and other digital tactics to promote its products.
+This includes product websites and Facebook, as well as banner and other Internet advertisements, such as sponsored search (or search-engine marketing).

 Pfizer websites that contain product information that is deemed promotional must comply with the laws, regulations, and principles that govern promotional materials created for traditional media.
 This means that any discussion of the product's uses or indications on websites must adhere to FDA-approved labeling.
 Websites must appropriately balance any claims of efficacy with the relevant risk information, and the risk information should be presented in a manner similar to the presentation of efficacy information.
 For example, if the efficacy presentation is active (e.g., an audio component), then the risk information should likewise have an active element.
 Similarly, if efficacy or benefits claims are made on a page, balancing safety information must be incorporated into that page with comparable prominence.
-Having risk information "one click away" is not generally acceptable; rather, risk information must be incorporated into the body of any webpage that includes any benefit claims.
+Having risk information "one click away" is generally not acceptable; rather, risk information must be incorporated into the body of any webpage that includes any benefit claims.
 Branded webpages may not include or imply any product claims (including the indication) unless fair balance is provided on that same page.
 In addition, the webpage must include a link to the product's package insert.

 Detailed information on the requirements of Internet promotion, including Facebook (social media), can be found under the Advertising & Promotion Guidelines tab on Global Policy Xchange on GCO on Demand.
-This information can also be found at DRT.Pfizer.com.
-Promotional teams with questions regarding implementation of new social media initiatives can seek a concept review with the Digital Review Team (DRT).